ShadowMitia/algorithm-archive/contents/graham_scan/graham_scan.md

 # Graham Scan

-At around the same time of the [Jarvis March](../jarvis_march/jarvis_march.md), R. L. Graham was also developing an algorithm to find the convex hull of a random set of points {{ "gs1972" | cite }}.
+At around the same time of the [Jarvis March](../jarvis_march/jarvis_march.md), R. L. Graham was also developing an algorithm to find the convex hull of a random set of points {{#cite gs1972}}.
 Unlike the Jarvis March, which is an \\( \mathcal{O}(nh) \\) operation, the Graham Scan is \\( \mathcal{O}(n\log(n)) \\), where \\( n \\) is the number of points and \\( h \\) is the size for the hull.
 This means that the complexity of the Graham Scan is not output-sensitive; moreover, there are some cases where the Jarvis March is more optimal, depending on the size of the hull and the number of points to wrap.